Chigzzer/css-exercises/flex/06-flex-layout/README.md

+# What I learnt
+* This task showed that to me my progression with flex boxes and the fact that I can now produce the page as it is needed without much help.
+* I learnt how to remove underlines from links and change the style of the bullet points.

 # An entire page!

 Flexbox is useful for laying out entire pages as well as the smaller components we've already been working with.
 For this exercise, we're leaving you with a little more work to do, with some things you may not have encountered yet.
 It's perfectly acceptable to google things you're unsure of!